opendatasoft/ods-documentation/source/icons_cheatsheet/icons_cheatsheet.rst

 Icons cheatsheet
 ================

-These icons are distributed under the `Creative Commons Licence CC0 <https://creativecommons.org/publicdomain/zero/1.0/>`_
+These icons are distributed under the `Creative Commons Licence CC0 <https://creativecommons.org/publicdomain/zero/1.0/>`_ .

-You can also :download:`download all the icons in zip </ODS-icons.zip>` (SVG, minified) 1.1Mb
+You can also :download:`download all the icons in zip </ODS-icons.zip>` (SVG, minified, 1.1Mb).

-These icons can be selected as a marker or caption in maps or pasted directly in widget code
+These icons can be selected as a marker or caption in maps or pasted directly in widget code.

 Accommodations
 --------------